MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 - a server for hosting the Runbook Designer and Runbook Tester,
 - a web server for hosting the Orchestration Console.

-It is possible to install all these roles and components on a single computer, but it is more common to distribute the roles across several computers or virtual machines.
+It's possible to install all these roles and components on a single computer, but it's more common to distribute the roles across several computers or virtual machines.

 For a detailed description of the Orchestrator architecture, see [Learn about Orchestrator](/system-center/orchestrator/learn-about-orchestrator).

-This topic provides detailed installation instructions for the various Orchestrator roles.
+This article provides detailed installation instructions for the various Orchestrator roles.

 >[!NOTE]
 >Install the [Microsoft Visual C++ Redistributable](/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022&preserve-view=true) package before running the Setup executable (SetupOrchestrator.exe).